 Thanks to their deep green colour, fiddleheads also contain beta-carotene, a powerful antioxidant also found in dark green and bright orange vegetables.

 |Vitamin C||16 mg|

 Source: Canadian Nutrient File, 2007

 * Fiddleheads should never be eaten raw.
-They should be thoroughly cooked before eating.
+They should be thoroughly cooked before eating or adding to recipes.
 See "Preparing" below.

-If you're looking for fiddleheads outside of their short growing season, you're in luck.
-Frozen fiddleheads are available in some major grocery and specialty food stores year round.
+Frozen fiddleheads are available in some major grocery and specialty food stores year-round.

 You can also blanch and freeze fresh fiddleheads if you want to enjoy them later in the season.
 Frozen fiddleheads keep for up to one year.

 Remove the brown, papery skin on fiddleheads with your fingers or small brush before washing or cooking them.
 Alternatively, place fiddleheads in a paper bag and shake it to remove the scaly skin.
 To wash fiddleheads, rinse them in several changes of cold water to remove any husk, dust or dirt.

 Fiddleheads should always be cooked thoroughly before eating.
 Health Canada recommends that fresh fiddleheads be washed several times in fresh cold water.
 Remove as much of the brown husk as possible from the fiddleheads.

 They should then be cooked in boiling water for 15 minutes or steamed for 10 to 12 minutes until tender.
 Fiddleheads should also be boiled or steamed prior to sautéing, frying or baking.
 Read Health Canada's Food Safety Advisory on fiddleheads.